ignaciop/railsim/README.md

 *Instead of -s, the command line argument -r is used to indicate the total number of rounds (e.g. -r 2).*

+*Logging is replaced with a simulation summary at the end of the run*

 The rest is the same as the original.

 Build: **make release**